-The resource available within Internal Audit is subject to a regular review and was assessed as fit for purpose for 2019/20.
+The resource available within Internal Audit is subject to a regular review and though assessed as fit for purpose for 2020/21, the team has experienced vacancies and long-term sickness during the year; however, temporary resources have been recruited to bridge gaps and the team achieved a similar level of coverage to previous years, enabling an unqualified opinion to be provided.
 The audit team has a range of skills and qualifications.
-The Designated Head of Internal Audit is CIPFA qualified and has 6 years' experience in Local Government Internal Auditing.
-The Principal Auditor is PIIA qualified and has 10 years' experience in local government internal auditing.
+The Designated Head of Internal Audit is CIPFA qualified and has 7 years' experience in Local Government Internal Auditing.
+The Principal Auditor is PIIA qualified and has 11 years' experience in local government internal auditing.
+The Audit team maintain a record of all training and experience within their Quality Assurance and Improvement Programme.